Decipher/textimage/README.txt

 - GD2 and FreeType libraries

 Recommended modules, for a feature rich set:
-- @font-your-face       (@todo)
-- Media                 (@todo)
-- Token                 (@todo)
+- Token

-Integration with modules:
-- Metatag               (@todo)

 Installation instructions (long version)
 ----------------------------------------
 - Consider recommended modules:
-  - @todo @font-your-face - if you use this module, all 'local fonts' installed and enabled on your system can be used by Textimage.
-  - @todo Media - if you use this module, background images can be selected via the media browser form.
   - Token - this module allows to list available tokens when entering the default text for a 'Textimage text' effect.
 - Install and enable Textimage.
-- Check Textimage configuration page (Administration->Configuration->
+- Check Textimage configuration page (Manage > Configuration > Media >
-  Media->Textimage):
+  Textimage):
+  - Default image file extension - Select the default extension of the image files produced by Textimage.
+This can be overridden by image style effects that specify a format conversion like e.g. Convert or Textimage Background.
+This setting does not affect image derivatives created by the Drupal core Image module.
-  - Fonts - select the plugin that will manage fonts in Textimage, and a default font to use.
+  - Fonts manager - select the plugin that will manage fonts in Textimage, and a default font to use.
 Make sure at least one font file is available.
-  - Background Images - select the plugin that will manage background images in Textimage.
+  - Background images managers - select the plugin that will manage background images in Textimage.
-  - Colors - select the plugin for selecting colors in Textimage.
+  - Color manager - select the plugin for selecting colors in Textimage.
+  - URL generation - select whether to enable direct URL generation (see below) and the string to be used to separate text elements that need to be pushed to separate Textimage Text effects during generation.
+  - Maintenance - select whether Textimage needs to log debug messages of its operations.
+The 'Cleanup Textimage' button allows to completely clean all the images and image metadata generated by Textimage.
+NOTE: this functionality also flushes all image derivatives generated by Drupal core Image module.

 -------------------------------------------------------------------------------